codyseibert/fire-stone-hosting/README.md

 This project is setup using a [npm workspace](https://docs.npmjs.com/cli/v8/using-npm/workspaces) monorepo in order to setup the multiple projects run the following commands in the root folder:

-1. `install-workspace`: Install all dependencies for the workspace
+1. `npm run install-workspace`: Install all dependencies for the workspace
 2. For running each project use:
-   - `dev:agent`: Runs agent project
+   - `npm run dev:agent`: Runs agent project
-   - `dev:api`: Runs api project
+   - `npm run dev:api`: Runs api project
-   - `dev:client`: Runs client project
+   - `npm run dev:client`: Runs client project

 You will need the following installed in order for the agent to be able to run the minecraft servers and accept commands: